ePages-de/epages-devportal/_posts/2019/2019-07-16-why-we-stopped-stoplight.md

 New endpoints had been crafted, and the API had grown massively.
 No wonder that we were wondering why, during our final check, lots of these endpoints were missing in Stoplight.

-We asked our developers to investigate and the result somewhat surprised us:
+We asked our developers to investigate, and now this:
-OpenAPI 2 cannot provide different schemas and/or payload examples for a single URI.
+OpenAPI 2 doesn't support multiple schemas and/or payload examples for the same request, if it uses the same HTTP method, resource, content type, and HTTP status code.
-Wow, that was some news!
-So much effort, and now this!
-As our API handles many endpoints with a single URI such as products and variation products, there was no quick and easy solution to solve this issue.
+As our API handles many use cases with a single resource, such as products and variation products, there was no quick and easy solution to solve this issue.
 And releasing an incomplete documentation was no option for us.

 ## What now?

-We figured that OpenAPI 3 caters for different schemas/examples for one URI.
+We figured that OpenAPI 3 caters for different schemas/examples for the same request.
-But implementing that requires backend resources for the rework.
+But we had some question marks about investing time in it's implementation:

+* OpenAPI 3 was contributed to our open-source project by externals.
+It works for their use cases, but does it work for ours as well?
+* Do we really get a benefit when importing it in Stoplight?
-What's more, Stoplight has OpenAPI 3 in beta mode, and we can't assume it's running flawlessly.
+* Stoplight has OpenAPI 3 in beta mode - can we assume it's running flawlessly?

 But let me get this right: it's not just about Stoplight - any other “frontend” that we would use with OpenAPI 2 would result in the same problem.

 So, after some mourning, we got back to our feet, and back to the roots.